 When Tourism and Travel Isn’t Recognized As a Primary Revenue Source

-Business leaders, members of local government and sometimes even your own board of directors often don’t fully comprehend the economic impact tourism and travel can have on their own city.
-They’re busy people with numerous priorities, and it’s your responsibility to grab their attention and present them with a compelling case for increasing — or at the very least maintaining — your tourism marketing budget.
+Business leaders, members of local government and sometimes even your own board of directors often don’t fully comprehend the economic impact visitors can have on their own city.
+They’re busy people with numerous priorities, and it’s your responsibility to grab their attention and present them with a compelling case for increasing—or at the very least maintaining—your tourism marketing budget.

-When your travel and tourism marketing efforts are successful, local leaders need to know.
 Start by obtaining a STR Trend Report.
 This report is full of information regarding hotel occupancy and demand in your market, as well as average daily rates and Revenue Per Available Room (RevPAR).
-This invaluable data can help you demonstrate total rooms in your destination — this number alone is often a big surprise to local leaders.
-Multiply it by 365 (days) to illustrate the annual potential overnight room inventory available in your city, and you will really have their attention.
+This invaluable data can help you demonstrate total rooms in your destination—this number alone is often a big surprise to local leaders.
+Multiply it by 365 (days) to illustrate the annual potential overnight room “inventory” available (the number of rooms that could be sold) in your city, and you will really have their attention.
 Use the occupancy trends in this report to educate constituents and illustrate where there is opportunity for visitation growth in your destination.
-Roll this information into an annual report that covers how much revenue your city received that year from travel and tourism alone, and situate those numbers alongside other big sources of revenue for your market to give local officials a compelling visual of travel and tourism’s value in your destination.
+Roll this information into an annual report that covers how much revenue your city received that year from visitors, and situate those numbers alongside other big sources of revenue for your market to give local officials a compelling visual of travel and tourism’s value in your destination.

 Bringing Front-line Staff On Board

 In an ideal situation, visitors will stop by your welcome center on the way into town to be greeted by some of the friendliest, most knowledgeable people in your area.
-However, we know that is most often not the case.
+However, we know that is less and less of the case.
 Restaurant servers, attraction employees, shop owners, and front desk hotel staff are often the first people to interact with visitors when they arrive in your destination.
 They are responsible for shaping first impressions and can often set the tone for a visitor’s entire experience.

 Partner with business owners and management teams to execute customer service training programs that emphasize the important role these employees play in representing your city.
 Educate them on the resources available to them and your visitors like your welcome center, visitor guides, website, and social media channels.
 Make sure you communicate with them regularly about the direct impact they have on the local economy, and thank them for everything they do to represent your destination’s brand.